 Could our profession be utilizing highly skilled and empathetic veterinary technicians/nurses to perform companion animal euthanasia rather than us relying mostly on veterinarians?
-Around 20% of US states allow vet techs to do so with direct veterinary supervision, meaning the veterinarian is on site and overseeing the euthanasia procedure.
+Around 20% of US states allow vet techs to do so with direct veterinary supervision, meaning the veterinarian is overseeing the euthanasia procedure.
 This is an important step to show that technicians are capable of the work.
 But what if the vet isn’t onsite, whether in at the hospital or able to assist for a home euthanasia?
 Will the animal/pet be made to suffer longer until help can arrive?
 My hope, and that of the Companion Animal Euthanasia Training Academy (CAETA), is to encourage the training of these talented personnel to be 100% prepared to deliver a gentle death whenever it’s needed.

-The American Veterinary Medical Association (AVMA) has put together a document titled State Animal Euthanasia Laws (updated September 2019).
+The American Veterinary Medical Association (AVMA) has put together a document titled State Animal Euthanasia Laws (updated May 2023).
 The document comprehensively lists who is allowed to perform the euthanasia procedure on animals.
 Veterinarians are the primary facilitator.
 In animal shelters, euthanasia technicians who’ve taken advanced training may perform euthanasia for shelter animals only.
 For non-shelter employed veterinary technicians, the document indicates if and how they may assist.

 Here is a breakdown of the state rules:

-Direct Supervision Only (veterinarian must be on site)
+Direct Supervision Only

 Colorado